Cheerryviolet/Cheerryviolet.github.io/_pages/about.md

 ---
 layout: about
-title: Engineering, Games and Literature
+title: About
 permalink: /
-subtitle:
+subtitle: Engineering, Game Developing, and Literature

 profile:
   align: right